arademaker/FreeLing-User-Manual/docs/language-classes.md

   };
 ```

-Class <tt>document</tt> is able to contain a sequence of <tt>paragraphs</tt>, each containing several <tt>sentences</tt>, each of which is made of <tt>words</tt> that have different <tt>analysis</tt>.
+Class ``document`` is able to contain a sequence of ``paragraphs``, each containing several ``sentences``, each of which is made of ``words`` that have different ``analysis``.

-In addition, a <tt>document</tt> may contain also information about the coreference of different mentions in the text referring to the same entity, and provides methods to access this information.
+In addition, a ``document`` may contain also information about the coreference of different mentions in the text referring to the same entity, and provides methods to access this information.

-Please check FreeLing Technical Reference Manual to find out details about the API for class <tt>mention</tt>.
+Please check FreeLing Technical Reference Manual to find out details about the API for class ``mention``.

 ```C++
 class document : public std::list<paragraph> {